 American Persimmon: While the Asian persimmon is more commonly found at North American grocery stores, a variety of this sweet, pulpy fruit grows in the U.S., as well.
 The persimmon, the Latin name of which translates to food of the gods, is high in vitamins A and C, fiber, and antioxidants, and is low in calories and fats.
 Its trees are low-maintenance and the fruit had been used to make cakes, bread, soups, ice cream, and candy by Native Americans and early European settlers.
 Although not widely commercialized, American persimmons can be found at nurseries that grow heirloom varieties or in the burgeoning edible landscaping projects found in various parts of North America.

 Anishinaabe Manoomin (Wild Rice): Wild rice is a semi-aquatic grass that originated in the upper Great Lakes of the U.S. and Canada and has been growing in the waters of north-central North America for millennia.
 The Anishinaabe people and other Native Americans customarily hand-harvest the whole grain by canoeing through the rice beds and using long ricing sticks to knock the ripened seeds into the canoes.
-Commercially available wild rice differs from this variety, as it is described as cultivated rather than hand-harvested.

 According to LaDuke, manoomin is the sacred food of the Anishinaabe, who were instructed in their traditional migration story to find the land where food grew on water.
 Due to the difficulty in growing it and its low yields per acre, wild rice is usually pricier than other grains.
 However, it is rich in vitamins, minerals, antioxidants, and fiber, and contains more protein than most other whole grains.